panva/node-oidc-provider/docs/configuration.md

 ## Registering module middlewares (helmet, ip-filters, rate-limiters, etc)
 When using `provider.app` or `provider.callback` as a mounted application in your own koa or express stack just follow the respective module's documentation.
-However, when using the `provider.app` Koa instance directly to register i.e. koa-helmet you must push the middleware at the front of the middleware stack.
+However, when using the `provider.app` Koa instance directly to register i.e. koa-helmet you must push the middleware at infront of oidc-provider in the middleware stack.

 ```js